Ricci limit flows and weak solutions: Introduction

 Recall also that, given any $\eps>0$, the quantitative singular set is defined by

 where $r_{\textrm{Rm}}(p,t)$ is the largest $r$ such that $|\mathrm{Rm}|\leq r^{-2}$ on the backwards parabolic ball $P_{-}(p,t;r)$.

 \begin{theorem}[hitting estimate for the Ricci flow] For all $Y<\infty$, $\delta>0$, and $r_0\in (0,r/2)$, there exists a constant $C=C(n,Y,\delta,r_0,r)<\infty$, such that if $(g_t)_{t\in (t_0-2r^2,t_0]}$ is a Ricci flow with $\mathcal{N}_{(p_0,t_0)}(r_0^2) \ge -Y$ and $r_{\mathrm{Rm}}(p_0,t_0)\geq r_0$, then Brownian motion $X_\tau$ starting at $(p_0,t_0)$ satisfies \be \mathbb{P}_{(p_0,t_0)}\big[\textrm{$X_\tau$ hits $\mathcal{S}_\eps \cap P^*(p_0,t_0; r)$ for some $\tau \in[0,r^2]$}\big]\le C \eps^{2-\delta}\ee for all $\eps>0$. \end{theorem} Heuristically, one can of course easily guess the (almost) quadratic dependence on $\eps$ in light of Bamler's codimension-4 partial regularity result and the intuition that the image of Brownian curves is 2-dimensional.
 Indeed, hitting estimates in related easier situations go back all the way to the classical work of Kakutani \cite{Kakutani}.
 A sharp hitting estimate for Brownian motion in Euclidean space has been obtained by Benjamini-Pemantle-Peres \cite{BPP}.
-Recently, in \cite{ChoiHaslhofer1} we generalized the Benjamini-Pemantle-Peres estimate to the setting of spaces with Ricci curvature bounded below.
-However, a fundamental new difficulty in the context of Ricci flow is that the heat kernel only has upper bounds, but no lower bounds.
-To overcome this, we introduce a novel variant of the hitting estimate proof.
+Recently, in \cite{ChoiHaslhofer1} we generalized the Benjamini-Pemantle-Peres estimate to the setting of spaces with Ricci curvature bounded below.\\

+A fundamental new difficulty in the context of Ricci flow, in stark contrast to all prior hitting estimates in the literature, is that the heat kernel only has upper bounds, but no lower bounds.
+To overcome this, we introduce a novel approach to hitting estimates.
 Roughly speaking, we compensate for the lack of lower heat kernel bounds by making use of the heat kernel geometry as introduced in \cite{bamler2020entropy}, including in particular the properties of $H_n$-centers and $P^\ast$ parabolic balls (see Section \ref{sec_not_prel} for a discussion of these notions).\\

 Our proof of the hitting estimate also carries through in the more general setting of noncollapsed Ricci limit flows.
 In particular, we obtain:

 \begin{corollary}[Brownian motion on Ricci limit flows] If $\mathcal{X}$ is a noncollapsed Ricci limit flow, and $x\in\mathcal{R}\subset\mathcal{X}$ is a regular point, then the Wiener measure $\mathbb{P}_x$ of Brownian motion starting at $x$ concentrates on the space of continuous space-time curves that stay entirely in the regular part $\mathcal{R}$. \end{corollary}